-9. ENDOWMENT
+9. Endowment

-The Organization's endowment consists of individual funds established for a variety of purposes.
-Its endowment is comprised of donor-restricted endowment funds.
-As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Organization's endowment consists of an individual donor-restricted fund established for a single purpose.
+As required by U.S. GAAP, net assets associated with endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.